wolfSSL/wolfssl-examples/tirtos_ccs_examples/README.md

    Plug one end of an Ethernet cable into the Tiva board Ethernet port and the other end<br/>
    into your local network.<br/>
 <br/>
-Step 9: Get Debug Working
+Part 9: Get Debug Working
 --
    In the "TI Resource Explorer window" Click on the link in "Step 3"<br/>
    Click the drop down options and select "Stellaris In-Circuit Debug Interface"<br/>